 4. Pembroke Welsh Corgi Club of the Potomac

-The Pembroke Welsh Corgi Club of the Potomac (PWCCP) Rescue get their dogs through different scenarios.
+The Pembroke Welsh Corgi Club of the Potomac (PWCCP) Rescue obtains their dogs through different scenarios.
 Some might be rescued from kill shelters or surrendered by families who cannot take care of the dogs anymore because of a drastic lifestyle change such as a death or migration.

 Pembroke Welsh Corgi Club of the Potomac Details